haimbilia/BuyHub/readme.txt

     => 063079 - Admin UI: Json error is showing while uploading the banner under the collection section => 063178 - Admin UI: The "recent requests" is not showing on the top of the table under the cancellation request and the "update status" design is not the same on the "return request and cancel request page".
     => 063180 - Seller UI: Search icon is not showing if seller select the keyword from the suggestions, canceled label design is also not correct and placeholder color is not same for all the fields under the "advanced search".
     => 063105 - Seller UI: Double fields are showing even if it is not a "combined tax" while editing the tax at the seller's end
+    => 063126 - Affiliate UI: Nothing happens when the user clicks on Notifications icon.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last